rbeerwerth/BornAgain-website/content/documentation/examples/fitting/extended/reflectometry-honeycomb/index.md

 #### Computational model

-We simulate this experiment by bulding a 6 layer model- As usual the top layer is the vacuum and the bottom layer is a silicon substrate.
+We simulate this experiment by bulding a 6 layer model:
+As usual the top layer is the vacuum and the bottom layer is a silicon substrate.
 On top of the silicon substrate, we simulate a thin oxide layer, where we fit its roughness and thickness The SLDs of these three layers are taken from the literature and kept constant.